NLDAnuradha/NLDAnuradha/README.md

 ## Hi there, 👋 **I'm Anuradha Liyanage!**
 🚀 **Quality Assurance Engineer | Test Automation Enthusiast | Problem Solver**

 This is the **new version** of my GitHub account, created to better reflect my latest projects, clean code practices, and continuous growth as a QA professional.
-You can still find some of my earlier academic works and contributions at SLIIT on my previous account:
+You can still find some of my earlier academic works and contributions at SLIIT on my previous account.

 🔗 Previous GitHub: **https://github.com/AnuradhaLiyanage**

 I'm a passionate **QA Engineer** with over **a year of experience** in **manual and automation testing**, ensuring high-quality software delivery.
 I specialize in: